17ha Terminal

 Strengthen the UK’s clean energy supply chain

 We welcome discussions with developers, manufacturers, and supply chain partners interested in working with the Port of Blyth.
-Use the “Enquire now” form to start the conversation.

 The Port of Blyth is committed to ongoing engagement with local communities through consultations, events, and regular project updates.